 Fiber content is highest in corn bran with 60 grams per cup, according to LIVESTRONG's food database MyPlate.
 You might substitute oatmeal in some recipes containing oat bran and it too contains soluble fiber, but has 50 percent less than oat bran.

 Equal amounts of various forms of crude bran differ in their calorie and fat content.
-Oat bran contains 231 calories per cup with 7 g of total fat.
+Oat bran contains 231 calories per cup with 6.61 grams of total fat.
 Crude wheat bran contains 125 calories and two grams of fat.